pwnela/pwnela.github.com/about.md

 Hello from Atlanta. 🍑

-I'm Pamela O. Vickers and I am a Ruby developer at [Big Nerd Ranch](http://bignerdranch.com/).
-I love working with my fellow nerds and coordinating the Big Nerd Ranch intership program.
+I'm Pamela O. Vickers and I am a Ruby developer on the digital team at [Blue Bottle Coffee](http://bluebottlecoffee.com/).
+I love shipping code that ships ☕ to your 📬.

 Since November of 2012, I've been organizing the Atlanta chapter of Rails Girls.
 We've held two [workshops](http://railsgirls.com/atl), and have been holding [montly meetups](http://www.meetup.com/Rails-Girls-Atlanta/) since the start of 2013.
 If you are interested in speaking/volunteering/sponsoring or joining our meetup, please get in touch with me!